Investors sue Adidas over Kanye West partnership

 During his collaboration with Adidas, Ye designed the widely successful Yeezy line.

-According to Friday’s suit, by 2019 sales of Yeezy shoes surpassed one billion dollars (£800 million).
+According to Friday’s suit, by 2019 sales of Yeezy shoes surpassed $1bn.

 Since cutting ties with Ye, Adidas has lost hundreds of millions of dollars.